1. Start the upgrading process by double clicking on the “ProcessRobotServerSetup-201x.x.xxxx.exe”.

 Open this file and you can easily copy your connection string from here, in order to paste it in the installation window.

-*Note: This is only applicable when upgrading from an older ProcessRobot version (v.2017 backwards).
+*Note: This is only applicable when upgrading from an older ProcessRobot version (v.2017 and older).
 From version 2018 onwards, the connection string is encrypted in the aforementioned folder.
 Hence, proceed with the method described below.

 Otherwise, you can build it again: